Elshater44/Client-Side-Project/README.md

 ﻿# E-Commerce Website

-A modern, responsive e-commerce website built with HTML, CSS, and JavaScript.
+A modern e-commerce website built with HTML, CSS, and JavaScript.

 ## Project Structure